Vanderbilt Mansion: One of 5 Vanderbilt Homes you Can Visit

 The 54-room mansion is filled with fascinating pieces of art and original furniture from the Vanderbilt’s time spent here.
 ‘Hyde Park’ was primarily the family’s summer home.

-While taking a tour (when available), one could see the attention to detail in everything they put into the home.
+While taking a tour, one could see the attention to detail in everything they put into the home.

 The mansion also has a back staircase where the servants moved about from the basement to the other floors.